COVID-19-electronic-health-system/Corona-tracker/README.md

 Reducer -> sampleReducer.js

 To avoid naming collisions:
 prefix class names with the name of component and link with kebab case.
 Class name -> .Sample-header { ... }

 **How to handle state:**
 Let's use Redux.
 Create action and reducer with an appropriate name.
 Add them to the /actions and /reducers folder.
+**We need help to implement this.**

 **Testing**
 No need to worry about testing for now.